700+ Indian Baby Names With Meanings (2026)

 Harini Deer Like Indian

-Ishan Son; Lord Of Wealth Indian
+Ishaan Son; Lord Of Wealth Indian

 Jagat World Indian

-Mrunal Lotus Stem/Fiber Indian
+Nalin Lotus Flower Indian

 Ojas Strong One Indian